-To earn the EU Studies certificate, students must complete the certificate curriculum (18 hours) and fulfill the practicum experience requirement.
+To earn the EU Studies certificate, students must complete the certificate curriculum (15 hours).
 Students must have a 3.0 cumulative GPA in curriculum courses upon completion of the program.
 An official certificate is awarded upon graduation, and the certificate is noted on the student's permanent transcript.
 Students should refer to the European Union Studies curriculum sheet for individual course requirements.